online-go/gtp2ogs/README.md

 note 3 : to play on [beta OGS server](https://beta.online-go.com/) instead of the [OGS server](https://online-go.com/), add the `-- beta` argument

+**note 4 : it is possible to use intuitive semi-syllabic aliases to write your gtp2ogs arguments in a much smaller size, see [notes G-](/README.md#g-) for details**

 ### Extra : add features by editing gtp2ogs.js file

 This step is totally not needed but can be much appreciated